10nc0/BlueDream/README.md

 ## Features

+- 📊 **Professional Web Dashboard** - Monitor messages, stats, and manage connections
 - ✅ Real-time message forwarding from WhatsApp to Discord
 - 🔒 **Privacy-focused**: Only forwards messages sent TO the bot by default
+- 🔍 **Message filtering and search** - Search by sender or content
+- 🔄 **Easy QR relinking** - Button to connect a new WhatsApp number
 - 🎯 Optional filtering by specific groups or phone numbers
 - 📱 Displays sender name, chat name, and timestamp
 - 🖼️ Supports image attachments (uploaded to Discord)